We need pregnant women from throughout Auckland to take part in the ECOBABe trial exploring babies' gut microbiome after birth.

 At one and three months you'll bring your baby to the Liggins Institute to be weighed and measured.
 At the three month visit, the babies will also have a scan to measure their muscle, bones and fat.
 We will pay your transport costs for each visit.

-Are there any risks in taking part?
+Are there any benefits or risks in taking part?

 All women in the caesarean section group will be screened one week in advance of their caesarean to minimise the risk of transmission of infections.